Zilliqa/scilla-docs/docs/source/stdlib.rst

 ***********

-This library provides conversions b/w Scilla types, particularly between integer and byte strings.
+This library provides conversions b/w Scilla types, particularly between integers and byte strings.

 To enable specifying the encoding of integer arguments to these functions, a type is defined for endianness.